vuejs/router/packages/docs/file-based-routing/hmr.md

 ## Runtime routes

-If you add routes at runtime, you will have to add them within a callback to ensure they are added during development.
+If you add routes at runtime, you will also have to add them within a callback to ensure they are re-added when the routes are hot-updated. `handleHotUpdate()` only runs the callback on updates, not on the initial load, so keep the regular call as well.

 <!-- prettier-ignore -->
 ```ts [src/router.ts]